-Over the last two years we have carried out a review of our local midwifery care.
+Over the last three years we have carried out a review of our local midwifery care.
 This has involved listening to the views and experiences of hundreds of women and their families to understand how they want to be cared for and supported before, during and after having a baby.
 The review has also involved gathering the views of professionals working in or with maternity services and looking at the latest research, evidence and best practice across the country.

 The review highlighted that the current model of midwifery care can be improved.
 The evidence and the feedback told us that it does not always meet the needs and wishes of most women living in Shropshire, Telford and Wrekin today.